FluffyBubu/cypress-sandbox/README.md

 Firstly, I'm no Cypress expert!

 However, I have learn't a few things that have helped me throughout my test-automation career.
-This knowledge has come largly from others that generously shared their time and knowledge <sup>mostly for free!!</sup>.
+This knowledge has come largely from others that generously shared their time and knowledge <sup>mostly for free!!</sup>.

 This led me to think, how can I also contribute to my community?
 What did I struggle with the most?
 What would have helped me earlier on?

 It's hard to give a single answer, - there are quite a few things, but for one, I definitely got tired of a simple login test tutorial with very little real-world context like working with an API, or starting up a local server etc.